GreatSealUSA/GreatSealUSA_Art/Signal_Interpositions/README.md

 Ada before BASIC before C++

-Forth the interpreter or reader to be "alphabet-minded" or open to the book's unconventional use of ECMAScript languages.
+Forth the interpreter or reader to be "alphabet-minded" or open to the book's unconventional use of ECMAScript languages. "[Subroutines called *words*](https://en.wikipedia.org/wiki/Forth_\(programming_language\))" of John 1:1.

 &nbsp;